 All of our patients deserve quality dental care with the highest standards.
 We strive to establish positive treatment experiences during an individual’s developmental years to help shape a favorable outlook towards future dental and medical care.
 When choosing an oral surgeon for your child, it is essential that you select a practice that is experienced, knowledgeable, and comfortable with pediatric dental and medical health.
-Your child’s oral surgery treatment is very important to us, and our board certified surgeons pride themselves in being the region’s premier specialists in pediatric and adolescent oral and maxillofacial surgery.
+Your child’s oral surgery treatment is very important to us, and our board-certified surgeons pride themselves on being the region’s premier specialists in pediatric and adolescent oral and maxillofacial surgery.
 Our staff and doctors want your child to feel safe, confident, and comfortable by explaining treatment clearly and encouraging their questions.

 Baby Teeth may require removal if they develop cavities that are too large for dental fillings.
 The extensive decay on these teeth can cause severe pain and infection.

 Also, we often remove Baby Teeth to help minimize crowding of growing Adult Teeth.
 In the event a Baby Tooth is delayed in falling out on its own, removal of one or more Baby Teeth is required to ensure that the underlying Adult Teeth can come into the mouth in a normal position.

 Lastly, we will often receive a referral from your child’s orthodontist for removal of Adult Teeth to facilitate orthodontic treatment when correcting significant dental crowding.
 These teeth are typically Adult Premolar Teeth and are removed to help create space to assist in tooth alignment.

 Exposure of Impacted Canines: